doujiang24/lua-resty-kafka/README.md

     when `retryable` is `true` that means kafka server surely not committed this messages, you can safely retry to send;
     and else means maybe, recommend to log to somewhere.

+* `wait_on_buffer_full`

+    Specifies whether to wait when the buffer queue is full, Default `false`.
+    When buffer queue is full, if option passed `true`, will use semaphore wait function to block coroutine until timeout or buffer queue has reduced, Otherwise, return "buffer overflow" error with `false`.
+    Notice, it could not be used in those phases which do not support yields, i.e. log phase.

+* `wait_buffer_timeout`

+    Specifies the max wait time when buffer is full, Default `5` seconds.

 Not support compression now.

 The third optional `cluster_name` specifies the name of the cluster, default `1` (yeah, it's number).
 You can Specifies different names when you have two or more kafka clusters.
 And this only works with `async` producer_type.